Fellside

 Couldn't load pickup availability

-We're proud as punch to have developed our first ever blend, specifically designed for use as an espresso, but roasted light enough to use through your favourite filter brewing method too if desired.
+Fellside is our classic house roast, and only blend, specifically designed for use as espresso, while remaining light enough to use with your favourite filter brewing method.

 60% Brazil - Ridgeline